Do your kids have clothing issues?

 - I don’t like it!

 Hearing these words can be frustrating when you just want your child to get dressed.
-If this scenario sounds all too common, then you might want to keep reading or listen to the podcast episode about this topic.
+If this scenario sounds all too common, then you might want to keep reading, listen to the podcast episode, or watch the video below.

 You might have a child who has sensitivity toward various types of clothing.
 Maybe your child doesn’t like new things, or maybe they don’t like surprises.